jonathanlocke/jonathanlocke.github.io/published/logging.md

     narrate("Launching in $ seconds", secondsToLaunch());

-Since the formatting of messages is lazy, if a message is filtered out (perhaps by log level), then no formatting occurs.
-In addition, argument evaluation doesn't happen until formatting time, so it's easy to delay evaluation of expensive arguments:
+Since the formatting of messages is lazy, if a message is filtered out (perhaps by KIVAKIT_LOG_LEVEL), then no formatting occurs.
+In addition, argument evaluation doesn't happen until formatting time, so it's easy to delay evaluation of expensive arguments by passing a method reference as an argument:

     narrate("Launching in $ seconds", this::computeSecondsToLaunch);

+#### Code

 Details on formatting can be found in *MessageFormatter*.
-The logging classes discussed here are part of the kivakit-kernel module of [KivaKit](https://www.kivakit.org).
+The logging classes discussed here are part of the *kivakit-kernel* module of [KivaKit](https://www.kivakit.org).

     <dependency>
         <groupId>com.telenav.kivakit</groupId>